Calm Your Nervous System

 Parasympathetic Stimulation

-Your body responds to your thoughts, movement, breath, food, environment, and more.
-You're constantly moving towards relaxation, growth, and health OR stress, protection, and illness.
+Your body reacts to thoughts, movement, breath, diet, and surroundings, either promoting relaxation, growth, and health, or stress, protection, and illness.

-Enjoy relaxing activities throughout the day to calm your nervous system naturally and stimulate your vagus nerve.
-Be mindful of your choices and enjoy the tips below to support your wellness.
+Incorporate relaxing activities into your day to naturally calm your nervous system and stimulate your vagus nerve.
+Make mindful choices and follow the tips below for better wellness.

 Choose Relaxation